amichyrpi/Ahen-db/README.md

 ## Dashboard

-The dashboard starts automatically when you create a client.
-To keep it running after your operations:
+Start the dashboard to view your data in real time.
+It will remain active after your operations:

 ```python
 import skypydb